-- Server CPU utilization that is near maximum (e.g. 90%)
+- Server CPU utilization that is near maximum, such as at 90%

-- Configuration change on a switch (e.g. change in duplex setting)
+- Configuration change on a switch, such as a change in duplex setting

 OpsRamp ingests events occurring in your environment from these sources:

-- Native instrumentation: OpsRamp’s native instrumentation triggers events as it monitors your resources.
+- Native instrumentation: OpsRamp native instrumentation triggers events as it monitors your resources.
 For example, on high memory utilization of a server.

-- Self-diagnostic events from managed resources: OpsRamp’s listens for events generated from IT resources from their own self-diagnostics.
+- Self-diagnostic events from managed resources: OpsRamp listens for events generated from IT resources from their own self-diagnostics.
 For example, SNMP traps in network devices.

-- Third-party products: OpsRamp integrates with third-party products to ingest events that they generate from the monitoring that they perform.
+- Third-party products: OpsRamp integrates with third-party products to ingest events that they generate from the monitoring that they do.
 For example, alerts from a log monitoring tool.